craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 ##### Illumination
 The Kobolds who view the Hells as entertainment have no need for light, except in the larger rooms of the Hells, in which case the # bioluminescent mushroom Glowbulb has been cultivated.
 In most cases, the light the entertainers provide for themselves is sufficient.

+##### Formatted Markings
+Markings that are not magically hidden from Terra and the Operators are formatted in Terra's script with the date as yyy-mm-dd and a two centimeter wide, one centimeter deep border.
+Whenever any member of the [[Grand Pantheon]] or the concept of a higher power is mentioned, Terra's name is made its replacement upon formatting.

 ## Greater Map
 Kailkeep has been crafted from the stone of the mountain by Kobolds for hundreds of years.
 It is so large and complex a structure that not all of it could be displayed here.
 Perhaps no matter where the players ascend from, they enter the next level presented here, some intervention by the fates, perhaps.
 That is not for me to decide, but you must know that the levels presented here only explore the tip of this massive structure.